jennifert/jekyll-site/_posts/2014-09-24-Moving-a-WordPress-Blog.markdown

 ##The safest way to move (but not exact)

 - download a copy of your themes, and plugins
 - download an export of your post files.
-If your using a multisite, you will need to do this for each blog.
+If your using a multi-site, you will need to do this for each blog.
 - download a fresh copy of Wordpress, and set up your plugins and themes.
 - import posts, map users making sure to check the box to download linked media.

-##Moving to jekyll
+##Moving to Jekyll

 The first step is to download a copy of your wp-content upload folder, you will also need your wordpress export file.